bylaws

 also available as plain text

 These bylaws were adopted by the Founder, sole director, and sole shareholder of sol pbc by Written Consent dated 2026-05-01, effective at the Article 8 Effective Time (acceptance of the Articles of Amendment by the Colorado Secretary of State, 2026-05-01, Doc.
 20261537456).
 They supersede in their entirety the bylaws adopted by sole director written consent dated 2026-03-29, including any subsequent amendments thereto.
+These bylaws were subsequently amended by Written Consent of the Founder, sole director, and sole shareholder dated June 21, 2026, to add Section 3.3 (Behavioral Profiling, Tracking, and Analytics) — operationalizing Article 8, Section 8.3(b) — and to renumber the former Section 3.3 (Operational Only; Article 8 Controls) as Section 3.4.
 They are subordinate to the corporation's articles of incorporation, including Article 8 thereof.
 Capitalized terms used but not defined herein have the meanings given to those terms in Article 8 of the articles of incorporation.

 table of contents